paxtonhyde/capstone-I/README.md

 The authors of the Moral Machine paper found, unsurprisingly, that there were some strong global preferences for saving humans over animals, more people over fewer, and the young over the old.
 They created three clusters of countries (West, East, and South) [each with a unique profile of preferences.](/images/MIT_cluster_profiles.png)

+I wanted to ask whether we can reasonably claim that moral preferences vary based on geography.

 My goal was to group countries by metrics including cluster, type of political system, and percentile groups for different human development indexes (GII, GINI, CPI, etc.) and run significance tests for differences in each factor.

 ### Method